CloudLabsAI-Azure/Github-Copilot/Labfiles/Exercise-6.md

    ```

 1. GitHub Copilot will automatically suggest an implementation.

    ![](../media/ex6-image-suggestion.png)

-1. Click on **Next** from the bottom right to continue with the next exercies.
+1. Click on **Next** from the bottom right to continue with the next exercise.

 ### Summary